rithikagorrepati/comparative-genomics-pipeline/README.md

 The read-based analysis used complete-linkage clustering, while the assembly-based analysis used average-linkage clustering.

 ## Selected Results
+Note: The original project figures use “Outbreak” for clusters defined by the project’s genetic-distance threshold.
+These are interpreted here as outbreak-like genomic clusters, not epidemiologically confirmed outbreaks.

 ### Read-based phylogeny using Snippy

-This figure shows the read-based phylogenetic analysis generated from core SNP alignment and hierarchical clustering.
+Read-based core SNP phylogeny showing closely related genomic clusters and sporadic isolates identified through hierarchical clustering.

 ![Snippy phylogeny](figures/snippy_phylogeny.png)

 ### Assembly-based phylogeny using ParSNP

-This figure shows the assembly-based phylogenetic analysis generated from core-genome alignment and hierarchical clustering.
+Assembly-based core-genome phylogeny showing genomic relatedness across the same isolate set using the complementary ParSNP workflow.

 ![ParSNP phylogeny](figures/parsnp_phylogeny.png)